matttbe/SIT/website/Solidare-IT-g6/README.md

 sudo gem install rails
 ````

-Now you can install other 'gems' with this command:
+Now you can install other 'gems' with this command (from the directory of the website):

 ````
 bundle install